dierickdie/lucy/README.md

 An ortho 4x12 plus macro column keyboard.

 This is essentially a dumbed down Planck clone, plus a column.
-The column can be snapped off to have just a 4x12.

 **USE AT YOUR OWN RISK!!!** I am not responsible for any dumb things you do, fry your computer, break anything, etc.